| | Vol. 24 No. 1

 among these students.
 Regular decision students are still required

+to submit their test scores.
 New Requirements Announced.
 Purdue U. will require

 incoming students in 2011 to have completed four years of high